topofocus/active-orient/README.md

 # orientdb-rest
 Access OrientDB from Ruby without accessing third-party-libraries.

-Orietdb-Rest is based on ActiveModels and the REST-HTTP-Api of OrientDB.
+Orientdb-Rest is based on ActiveModels and the REST-HTTP-Api of OrientDB.
 This high level API ist most likely robust.
 The Package ist tested with Ruby 2.2.1 and Orientdb 2.1 (2.0).

 Orientdb-rest is written to store data, gathered by a Ruby-program ( ib-ruby in particular), into an OrientDB-Database,to query the Database in a rubish (aka activeRecord) manner and then to deal conviently with ActiveModel-Objects.